 Risk management in wealth management

 The wealth management service is connected with making investment decisions and multiplying the capital accumulated by the customer.
-This is why it is inseparably connected with the risk management.
+Wealth management aims to achieve specific financial goals, including mitigating risks, building wealth, and reaching financial objectives.
+This is why it is inseparably connected with risk management.
 How to minimise the risk and thus protect the wealth deposited by investors efficiently?
+Identifying and assessing risks is a crucial part of a wealth management strategy, helping to develop effective strategies to manage those risks.

-How to understand the risk management in wealth management?
+How to understand the risk management strategy in wealth management?

 “Risk” can be defined as a “deviation from the desirable result”.
-To estimate risk for a given investment properly, the experts use the risk management in wealth management.
-It is perceived as the process of the identification and analysis of risks connected with the capital investment.
-It is aimed at minimising losses which could occur in connection with using different investment products.
-Also another term, i.e. risk tolerance, is connected with the risk identification.
+To properly manage risk and ensure ongoing managing risk efforts in wealth management, experts use risk management strategies.
+These strategies are perceived as the process of the identification and analysis of risks connected with capital investment, emphasizing the importance of managing risk as an inherent part of investing.
+The goal is not only to identify but also to mitigate risk through various strategies, aiming at minimizing losses which could occur in connection with using different investment products.
+Mitigating risk involves diversifying investments, understanding risk tolerance, and employing specific risk management strategies to reduce the impact or likelihood of potential risks.
+Also, another term, i.e., risk tolerance, is connected with risk identification.

 Specialists offering the wealth management service usually create a risk profile for every customer.
-In this way they may choose the products matching the investment objectives of the customer from the pool of available investment instruments and adapt them in terms of the risk the customer is willing to incur.
+In this way, they may choose the products matching the investment objectives of the customer from the pool of available investment instruments and adapt them in terms of the risk the customer is willing to incur.
 The risk tolerance is frequently connected with the age and liquid capital of the investor.
-To simplify, you may say the younger the investor is, the more prone they are to risky behaviours.
+To simplify, you may say the younger the investor is, the more prone they are to risky behaviors.
 Analogically, the wealthier customer will be able to accept higher risk.
+This makes risk management important in achieving investment objectives, as it requires individuals to identify, analyze, and make important decisions about uncertainty to reach their goals while dealing with associated losses.

-Wealth management (comprising e.g. investment advisory services and help multiplying deposited assets) entails risk.
+Wealth management (comprising e.g. investment advisory services and help multiplying deposited assets) entails risk, including financial risks.
 The major risk factors related to wealth management defined by the experts include:

 • Incorrect estimation of the customer’s investment capacities.
 Investment advisors must base on specific data and not on the beliefs of customers who may underestimate or overestimate their investment capacities without a detailed analysis,